lajos/boston-blender-3d-printing/README.md

 ## Shortcuts

-For shortcuts please see the [Shortcuts section](https://github.com/lajos/boston-blender-character-modeling#Shortcuts) in the character modeling repo.
+For shortcuts, please see the [Shortcuts section](https://github.com/lajos/boston-blender-character-modeling#Shortcuts) in the character modeling repo.

 ---

 ## User Preferences

-For user preferences please see the [User Preferences section](https://github.com/lajos/boston-blender-character-modeling#User-Preferences) in the character modeling repo.
+For user preferences, please see the [User Preferences section](https://github.com/lajos/boston-blender-character-modeling#User-Preferences) in the character modeling repo.

 ---